lwgkzl/ICLR2021-Workshop-Challenge-Track2-Baseline/README.md

 # ICLR2021-Workshop-Challenge-Track2-Baseline

-A simple A2C alogrithm implemented by tianshou.
+A simple A2C alogrithm baseline implemented by tianshou.

 ### Requirement